Mausoleum of Sheikh Mujibur Rahman

-The Mausoleum of Bangabandhu Sheikh Mujibur Rahman (শেখ মুজিবুর রহমানের সমাধিসৌধ) is the mausoleum of Sheikh Mujibur Rahman, the founder and the first president of the People's Republic of Bangladesh.
+The Mausoleum of Bangabandhu Sheikh Mujibur Rahman (শেখ মুজিবুর রহমানের সমাধিসৌধ) is the mausoleum of Sheikh Mujibur Rahman, the founding president of the People's Republic of Bangladesh.
 It is located in Tungipara of Gopalganj district, the birthplace of Mujib, and was designed by architects Ehsan Khan, Ishtiaque Jahir and Iqbal Habib.

 After Sheikh Mujibur Rahman was assassinated in 1975, he was buried in his native Tungipara.
-For many years the military junta restricted access to the grave site.
-After the Awami League was elected in the 1996 general election, the Department of Archaeology officially commenced construction of the complex, which was opened in 2001.
+For many years, the military junta restricted access to the gravesite.
+After the 1996 general election, the Department of Archaeology officially commenced construction of the complex, which was opened in 2001.

-Background
+History

 After the liberation of Bangladesh, Sheikh Mujibur Rahman became the 2nd prime minister of the country after being released from Mianwali Jail in Pakistan and returning to his motherland.
 He then started living in his own residence with family instead of moving to the government residence.
-He lived in his own house till August 15, 1975.
+He lived in his own house till 15 August 1975.
 On that day, some disgruntled army officers carried out the assassination of Sheikh Mujibur Rahman.
 His wife Sheikh Fazilatunnesa Mujib, his sons Sheikh Kamal, Sheikh Jamal, and Sheikh Russel were killed in the attack on their residence.

 The next day, the military junta buried all but Mujib's body in the Banani graveyard.
 It was decided to bury Sheikh Mujibur Rahman at his birthplace, Tungipara, away from the country's capital.
 The Director General of Forces Intelligence assigned a major to hand over his body to his village relatives and supervise the burial.
 Major Haider Ali and 14 army personnel brought Mujib's dead body to Tungipara by helicopter.
 They found a distant relative of Mujib named Mosharraf Hussain whom they entrusted to bury Mujib.
 When a village imam was brought to perform the process, Ali asked him to bury the body without performing the funeral rites.
 Better than this, the imam said that if the dead person is a Shaheed, then he can be buried in this way.
 After listening to imam's answer, Major Ali asked to complete the funeral at low cost and quickly.
 Sheikh Mujibur Rahman was buried next to his father after completing the burial.
 Entry to his grave area was restricted for many years and no one was allowed to enter.